 Neutraceuticals:

 Omega-3 fatty acids are a type of polyunsaturated fat that are essential for human health but cannot be produced by the body.
 They must be obtained through diet or supplements.
-These fatty acids play a crucial role in various bodily functions, including brain health, heart health, and reducing inflammation.
-They are important players in the management of chronic pain.
+These fatty acids play a crucial role in various bodily functions, including brain and heart health, and they reduce inflammation making them important players in the management of chronic pain.

 See: